osegbotonie/enterprise-m365-administration-lab/docs/15-conditional-access-policy-matrix.md

 This document provides a consolidated view of the core Conditional Access policies designed for the Microsoft 365 environment of Tonie-Osegbo Technologies Limited.

-The purpose of the matrix is to show how individual policies work together to create a layered identity and access security architecture.
+The purpose of this matrix is to demonstrate how the individual policies operate together to establish a layered identity and access security architecture.

+Conditional Access policies should not be treated as isolated controls.
+Their effectiveness is achieved through the combined evaluation of user identity, privilege, authentication method, device security, and risk context.

 ---